nixworks/public/news/2011/02/10/index.md

 ##### Israel
 ### [Israeli forces remove Palestinian tents near Nablus of which 8 were reportedly used as homes.](/news/2011/02/10/israeli-forces-remove-palestinian-tents-near-nablus-of-which-8-were-reportedly-used-as-homes.md)
-_Context: Israel, Nablus_
+_Context: Nablus, Israel_

 ##### Vietnam
 ### [Vietnam is to host the debut International Choir Festival. ](/news/2011/02/10/vietnam-is-to-host-the-debut-international-choir-festival.md)
-_Context: Vietnam, International Choir Festival_
+_Context: International Choir Festival, Vietnam_

 ##### Perm
 ### [Eight people are killed in a warehouse fire in Perm, Russia. ](/news/2011/02/10/eight-people-are-killed-in-a-warehouse-fire-in-perm-russia.md)